-Known locally for its romantic ambience and fine selection of steaks, wine and seafood, it is no surprise Larkin’s On The River has made it onto our list of the best restaurants in Greenville, SC.
-The menu is upscale traditional American, with specialties including filet mignon, Larkin’s she crab soup and Larkin’s shrimp and grits.
-The interior is comfortable and inviting with mostly wooden furnishings – including the walls and ceiling – a full bar and an attractive outdoor seating area.
-Take advantage of the outdoor seating when there is a performance at the TD Bank amphitheater adjacent to the restaurant.
+Known locally for its excellent service and romantic ambience, Larkin’s On The River has a menu that is upscale traditional American; specialties including filet mignon, crab soup and shrimp and grits.
+Take advantage of the outdoor seating area when there is a performance on at the TD Bank amphitheater adjacent to the restaurant for a ringside seat with your meal.
 Larkin’s also hosts the weekly outdoor beach music concert series Rhythm on the River during the summer months.

 Larkin’s On The River, 318 South Main Street, Greenville, SC, USA, +1 864-467-9777.

 The Lazy Goat offers fresh Mediterranean cuisine in the west end of the city, taking influences from Spain, Morocco, Italy, France and the Middle East.
 Unsurprisingly, the menu is substantial, spanning pizza and pasta to Moroccan lamb and Atlantic swordfish.
 Split across two levels, the interior mixes classic and contemporary Mediterranean style and has lots of light thanks to large windows.

 The Lazy Goat, 170 River Place, Greenville, SC, USA, +1 864-679-5299.